-Shockwave Therapy involves the use of soundwaves to treat chronic, persistent or recurring painful conditions of the musculoskeletal system.
+Shockwave Therapy involves the use of shockwaves to treat chronic, persistent or recurring painful conditions of the musculoskeletal system.

 A shockwave is an intense but very short energy wave travelling faster than the speed of sound.
 It is pneumatically generated (by an air compressor) and is transmitted into the body’s tissues via a hand piece.
 Radial shockwave therapy (RSWT) stimulates cellular metabolism and enhances blood circulation, which enables damaged tissue to regenerate and eventually heal itself.
 The shockwave treatment also has a direct effect on nerves in the painful area, and relieves pain by producing an analgesic effect.